The snow is inevitable in Chicago, but there’s some time left and with that, it’s time to update the Eater Chicago 38.

 This collection of Chicago’s best restaurants provides answers for the classic question: “Where would you dine if you had one night in the city?”
-The list recognizes some all-time greats and restaurants who have pushed culinary boundaries.
-The winter 2022 update adds Luella’s Southern Kitchen and Jade Court and bids farewell to Galit, and to Rye Deli & Drink, which has temporarily closed.
+The list recognizes some all-time greats and restaurants that have pushed culinary boundaries.
+This list is for locals who want to make the most out of their nights.
+It’s also for visitors unfamiliar with the city.

 For the October update, four new members join, as fine dining powerhouses Kyoten and Smyth take a bow after long runs, while Adalina heads to the bench.
 The big shocker: Pequod’s, the legendary deep-dish favorite in Lincoln Park, joins them.

 Have tips or suggestions for the Eater 38?
 Send them to the Chicago tipline.
 And head here for a guide to Chicago’s newer restaurants.
 For all the latest Chicago dining intel, subscribe to Eater Chicago’s newsletter.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More